Is it Normal for a Dog’s Ear to Have Water in it?

 Although there are many ways to treat water in a dog’s ears, not every treatment will work to the same extent, and this largely depends on the breed.
 Some dog breeds will be harder to treat than others.
 Breeds like Cocker Spaniels, Basset Hounds, and Golden Retrievers, who have larger ears, are more susceptible to trapping water in their ears.

 We have listed some of the best options to treat water in a dog’s ear below:

 - At-Home Ear Wash.
 Home remedies are a good option for treating a water-logged ear but should be done very carefully.
 Combining hydrogen peroxide or apple cider vinegar with equal parts purified water can create an effective ear wash for dog owners.
 You can use this on a large cotton ball to wash the outside of the ear and on a cotton swab or Q-tip to reach deeper into the inner ear.

 - Cleaning Solution.
-An ear-cleaning solution is designed to promote ear health and remove dirt, debris, and excess ear wax buildup.
+A dog ear cleaner is designed to promote ear health and remove dirt, debris, and excess ear wax buildup.
 These are effective when used as a preventative treatment for dog ear infections as well.

 - Antiseptics.
 Witch hazel is a great ear cleaner that can be used anywhere outside the ear.
 When used as an ear cleanser, it can eliminate common causes of ear infections by cleaning the area from the base of the ear to the external ear canal.
 Witch hazel is safe for dogs when used as a topical solution but should not be applied to dry skin as it could exacerbate the issue.